 - Bank statements and pay stubs

-If you have any documentation that specifically ties your loss of income to the COVID-19 pandemic (a letter from your employer, pay stubs showing lost hours, proof of employment in an industry that’s been forced to close), then include those as well.
+If you have any documentation that ties your loss of income to the COVID-19 pandemic (a letter from your employer, pay stubs showing lost hours, proof of employment in an industry that’s been forced to close), then include those as well.

 How to NegotiateHow to Negotiate